-To identify the optimal system design for the island's needs, planners used the NASA EOSWEB database for global solar irradiation data, combined with the Homer software tool.
-This enabled an estimate the performance of a micro-grid system incorporating renewable energy.
+To identify the optimal system design for the island's needs, planners used the NASA EOSWEB database for global solar irradiation data, combined with the HOMER software tool.
+This enabled engineers to generate an estimate of the performance of a microgrid system incorporating renewable energy.
 The NASA data estimated the average annual solar irradiation to be 5.32 kWh/m2/day.

-The analysis evaluated the site with a 670 kW solar PV system distributed over various roof tops.
-The system analysis was offered with and without energy storage to illustrate the financial benefits of the energy storage.
+The analysis evaluated the site with a 670 kW solar PV system distributed over various rooftops.
+Table 3 shows the system analysis offered with and without energy storage to illustrate the financial benefits of energy storage systems.

-Hybrid Microgrid System Analysis With and Without Energy Storage MICROGRID OPTIONS PV capacity (kW) Fuel savings (%) Fuel savings (gallons/yr) Simple payback (Years) Baseline (as is) 0 0 0 0 Rooftop PV with grid stabilization 670 5% 53 373 6.4 070 570 55,575 0.4 Rooftop PV with grid stabilization & Energy Storage 670 7% 69,927 4.9
+Tybrid Microgrid System Anarysis with and without Energy Storage MICROGRID OPTIONS PV capacity (kW) Fuel savings (%) Fuel savings (gallons/yr) Simple payback (years) Baseline (as is) 0 0 0 0 Rooftop PV with grid stabilization 670 5% 53,373 6.4 Rooftop PV with grid stabilization and energy storage 670 7% 69,927 4.9